epccs/RPUno/PwrMgt/README.md

 avrdude done.
 Thank you.
 ```

 Now connect with picocom (or ilk).
 Note I am often at another computer doing this through SSH.
-The Samba folder is for editing the files from Windows.

 ```
 #exit is C-a, C-x